 - Ransomware: Cyber-ransom is one of the fastest-growing security concerns across every industry, affecting corporations, government agencies and private entities alike.
 The potential harm of these attacks can be devastating, putting essential operational data behind a paywall until the hacker gets their ransom.
 Small businesses, which account for 43% of all cyber-attacks, make for the perfect target as they often can’t afford the investments into security.
 Large businesses are also at risk.
 For example, the WannaCry ransomware attack was responsible.
 The combined costs of ransomware attacks in 2020 were estimated to be $20 (£14) billion.
 For many IT Managers, the worry is not if, but when their company will get hacked for ransom.

-Any lapse in security not only risks your company’s data but the data of your customers.
+Any lapse in security not only risks your company’s data but the data of your customers as well.
 A breach could cost millions in lost revenue, lost business, and regulatory fines.
 So, in an industry that historically doesn’t like to invest money to fix IT issues, this poses a significant problem.

-IT challenges go beyond security and infrastructure, keeping up with compliance regulations can be tough.
+IT challenges in financial services go beyond security and infrastructure, keeping up with compliance regulations can be tough.
 Financial services are already one of the most heavily regulated industries and as the industry turns to new technologies, the regulations change.

 What is compliance in financial services?